Morteuss/2d-strategy-game/README.md

 This is a 2d strategy game.
 Created with C++ std11 and SFML.

 Assumptions:
-* [x] when creating a new game, the map is randomly generated,
+* [x] When creating a new game, the map is randomly generated,
-* [x] you cannot directly control a single character.
+* [x] You cannot directly control a single character.
 You can only give global orders, e.g. build a wall, cut down a given tree, etc. then the nearest free (not doing anything at the moment) character should take care of it,
-* [x] the main goal of the game is to keep the population alive,
+* [x] The main goal of the game is to keep the population alive,
-* [ ] sometimes random events happen, e.g. attack of evil units, bad weather, etc.,
+* [ ] Sometimes random events happen, e.g. attack of evil units, bad weather, etc.,
-* [ ] climatic conditions may change,
+* [ ] Climatic conditions may change,
-* [x] trees from time to time grow back in any place and grow with time.
+* [x] Trees from time to time grow back in any place and grow with time.
+* [x] Day and night cycle.
+* [x] Each unit has its own unique characteristics - currently only the speed of movement.

 Project implemented with: https://github.com/hakisu in 2017 for classes at the University.
 I am currently restoring the files, then I will make corrections (strong improvement of the quality of the code, optimization of the algorithms used) and will develop the game.